 Google Find My Device is a great way to either locate your device or secure it.
-Some users were not in luck because it seems that Google Find My Device can’t reach the device.
+Some users were not in luck because it seems that Google Find My Device can’t reach device error appears for them.
 There are a few things we suggest below but, essentially, if your device doesn’t have an internet connection, you’re out of luck.
 Learn more below.

 Why can’t Google Find My Device find my phone?